 Adolf Hitler was nominated once in 1939.
-Incredulous though it may seem today, the Nazi dictator Adolf Hitler was nominated for the Nobel Peace Prize in 1939, by a member of the Swedish parliament, an E.G.C.
+As unlikely as it may seem today, Adolf Hitler was nominated for the Nobel Peace Prize in 1939 by a member of the Swedish parliament, E.G.C.
 Brandt.
-Apparently though, Brandt never intended the nomination to be taken seriously.
-Brandt was to all intents and purposes a dedicated antifascist, and had intended this nomination more as a satiric criticism of the current political debate in Sweden.
-(At the time, a number of Swedish parliamentarians had nominated then British Prime Minister Neville Chamberlin for the Nobel Peace Prize, a nomination which Brandt viewed with great skepticism. ) However, Brandt’s satirical intentions were not well received at all and the nomination was swiftly withdrawn in a letter dated 1 February 1939.
+Apparently, Brandt never intended the nomination to be taken seriously.
+Brandt was a dedicated antifascist and had intended this nomination more as a satiric criticism of the current political debate in Sweden.
+At the time, a number of Swedish parliamentarians had nominated then British Prime Minister Neville Chamberlain for the Nobel Peace Prize, a nomination which Brandt viewed with great skepticism.
+However, Brandt’s satirical intentions were not well received and the nomination was swiftly withdrawn in a letter dated 1 February 1939.

 Other statesmen and national leaders who were nominated but not awarded the Nobel Peace Prize:

 Great Britain: Neville Chamberlain, Anthony Eden, Clement Attlee,